rush86999/atomic/README.md

   - SSO for teams
   - Microsoft Outlook Calendar integration
   - ChatGPT integration for Premium version
+  - Zoom video is already integrated.
+However, it is in approval process & will not work until Zoom Inc. gives green light

 ### Customize Atomic for your team on your cloud
 - Same level of support & features as cloud hosted version